hayukimori/AugmaLink/README.md

 > [godot-mqtt](https://github.com/goatchurchprime/godot-mqtt) (goatchurchprime)

-# Warnings
+# Disclaimer
-> I do not own any rights to the work Sword Art Online: Ordinal Scale, or any of the artwork involved.

-> This project **does not** aim to make a profit or gain any commercial advantage from the Sword Art Online brand.

-> All applications within this project are made exclusively for learning purposes.
+This project is an unofficial recreation of the user interface from the **Augma** device featured in the movie *Sword Art Online: Ordinal Scale* (© Reki Kawahara / A-1 Pictures / Aniplex).

+All rights related to the original design, names, trademarks, and visual elements belong to their respective owners.

+This project is created **for educational and fan purposes only**, with no commercial intent.
+It is not affiliated with the *Sword Art Online* franchise, its creators, or its distributors in any way.

+If you are a legal representative and wish to request removal or modification of any content, please contact us through the [Issues](../../issues) tab of this repository.